-Few national parks in our country host such a rich variety of experiences as the Campo de los Alisos National Park in Tucumán.
+Few national parks in our country are home to such a rich variety of experiences as the Campo de los Alisos National Park in Tucumán .
 There you can discover jungle, forest and Inca ruins.
-Today we want to tell you 3 tours to do within the Park, according to what you are most interested in knowing.
+Today we want to tell you 3 tours to do inside the Park, according to what you are most interested to know.

 The Campo de los Alisos National Park was created in 1995 to protect a representative sector covering the eco-regions of the Yungas and the High Andes.
 It is the only national park with ruins of a citadel, tambo and Inca Trail inside.

-choose, it is condition to give notice to the park ranger to be registered.
+Whatever circuit you choose, it is a condition to give the park ranger notice to be registered.

-- The allowance.
+- The Counter .
 It is located at 1680 meters above sea level.
-The route crosses the area known as the mountain forest, where biodiversity is surprising, and then reaches the montane forest.
+The route crosses the area called montana jungle, where biodiversity is surprising, and then reach the montane forest.
 From the entrance to the park, the ascent takes between 5 and 6 hours.

-- The Waterfall.
-It is located 2700 meters above sea level.
+- The Waterfall .
+It is located at 2700 meters above sea level.
 There, the high Andean grassland is considered one of the most beautiful panoramas in the area.
-From the entrance to the park, this circuit takes two days of tour.
+From the entrance to the park, this circuit requires two days of tour.
 From La Mesada, it can be accessed after about 7 hours of walking.
-It is necessary to contact the park prior days to coordinate the departure with a site guide.
+It is necessary to contact the park days before to coordinate the departure with a site guide.

 - Archaeological ruins of the City or Pueblo Viejo.
 These Inca ruins consist of enclosures built staggered on the edge of the mountain , from a ceremonial field of rectangular shape called “Kalasasaya”.
 There is Puerta del Sol, where the Incas measured exactly the summer solstice.
 This circuit requires a good physical condition and some training in the ascent of mountains.
 The duration of this climb requires 4 days for the first leg and three for the descent.